dmi3/fish/README.md

 * `myip` Shows external ip
 * `localip` Shows (local) internal ip
 * `whereami` is like whoami but shows your external ip and geolocation
-* Print color-adjusted xkcd in your terminal!
+* `xkcd` Print color-adjusted xkcd in your terminal!
 See <https://developer.run/40>
-* Show hi-res album art of currently playing song in Spotify
+* `albumart` Show hi-res album art of currently playing song in Spotify
   - Requires [sp](https://gist.github.com/wandernauta/6800547)
 * `random-name` "Random name for registration on random websites.
 How about Helen Lovick?
 Roger Rice?"
 * `random-alias` "Docker-like alias generator: `thirsty_mahavira`, `boring_heisenberg`.
 Don't know how to name file/project/branch/file?
 Use this!"